 Forest Fire Management Victoria staff conduct planned burning to manage fuels

 This report uses two scales, statewide and regional, to report fuel management delivery and outcomes.
-We conduct modelling of outcomes at the statewide scale and to develop regional risk profiles and targets.
-We carry out bushfire management planning and deliver on-ground activity (such as fuel management including planned burning) at the regional scale.
-Each region comprises two or more fire districts.
-We translate our risk reduction targets to hectare targets for delivery purposes across the regions.
-The Joint Fuel Management Program translates our risk targets into hectare-based activity targets.
+Modelling of outcomes occurs at the statewide scale and informs the development of regional risk profiles and targets.
+Bushfire management planning and delivery of on-ground activity, including fuel management, occurs at the regional scale, with each region comprising two or more fire districts.
+The JFMP translates our risk reduction targets to regional activity targets, reflected in the regional bushfire management strategies, to inform for operational delivery planning.

 Data and model output improvements

 FFMVic invests in and uses the best available evidence-based models and data to calculate the metrics presented in the annual Managing Victoria’s Bushfire Risk - Fuel Management Report each year.
 We continually seek to improve and update our metrics as better data becomes available, our research program provides new knowledge, we develop new technology or mapping accuracy improves.
 For example, improvements to our mapping of fire footprints enables us to improve our measurement of statewide bushfire risk, while improvements to how we capture expenditure details for fuel management and non-fuel management activities expenditure may change the way costs are reported from year to year.